cri-o/cri-o/docs/crio.8.md

 **--seccomp-profile**="": Path to the seccomp.json profile to be used as the runtime's default.
 If not specified, then the internal default seccomp profile will be used. (default: "")

-**--seccomp-use-default-when-empty**="": Use the default seccomp profile when an empty one is specified (default: false)
+**--seccomp-use-default-when-empty**: Use the default seccomp profile when an empty one is specified

 **--selinux**: Enable selinux support (default: false)